alexanderkoller/pergamon/src/bibtypst.typ

   ) = {
     let el = it.element
     let cite-key = str(it.target)

+    // We recognize references to items in the bibliography by the fact
+    // that they point to a "metadata" element with a dictionary value that
+    // contains "kind = reference-data".
+This dictionary value is passed as the
+    // argument to `citation-content`.

     if el != none and el.func() == metadata {
       let target = query(it.target).first()